top of page

 Predictably, the process of shopping for my own wedding dress in 2014 was less like shopping and more like obsession.
 I tried on at least 200 dresses, and I bought four: two vintage and two modern.
 Unfortunately for my wife, it did not end there.
 I continued collecting special vintage and contemporary wedding dresses for years, placing them in the back of my closet.
 It’s a large closet, which made it difficult to tell when they began to take over.

-While sourcing gowns for A Day in June, I collected many more beautiful and unique vintage pieces for my private collection.
-I also met with hundreds of brides, and I discovered that many of them shared my interest in vintage bridal couture.
+Eventually, I decided to transition out of my legal career.
+Over the years, I had discovered that many brides shared my interest in vintage bridal couture.
 Maybe you do, too, and that’s why you’re here.

 I began acquiring more and more standout vintage dresses from private owners and international vintage fashion dealers, and the Vionnette collection took form.